samyukthamahankali/learn-git-branching/Section-1.md

 <img width="1920" height="1005" alt="Screenshot 2025-12-22 151631" src="https://github.com/user-attachments/assets/01150e26-1563-4889-a7b7-fb96223293be" />

-## Commands Used

 ```bash
 git merge bugFix
 ```

-# Outcome

-I created and worked on a separate branch.
+ created and worked on a separate branch.

-I added commits on both branches.
+ added commits on both branches.

-I merged bugFix into main.
+ merged bugFix into main.

-I observed how Git creates a merge commit when histories diverge.
+ observed how Git creates a merge commit when histories diverge.

-# Solved

 # Level - 4 - Rebase Introduction

 This level explains the rebase operation in Git.

-I created commits on both branches and rebased bugFix onto main.
+ created commits on both branches and rebased bugFix onto main.

 Rebase moved the commits of bugFix on top of main, resulting in a linear history.